Tax & bookkeeping education

 “I worked at a tax resolution firm and watched good people get hit with serious IRS penalties — even though their CPA had signed the return.
 The mistakes happened years earlier, in the books, and no one caught them.
 Resolution work felt like cleaning up problems that should never have existed in the first place.”

 “This site is the opposite of that.
 The information you’d otherwise pay an accountant to give you, published openly.
-The systems you’d otherwise hire a bookkeeper to build, taught as courses you can take at your own pace.”
+The systems you’d otherwise hire a bookkeeper to build, explained step by step so you can build them yourself.”

 Read more about Foad